Last entry is 30 minutes before closing time.

 Are there catering facilities available?

 The Restaurant and Gardener's Cottage are now open for table service with a limited menu on offer.
 We have amended our menu and opening times so breakfasts are not currently available.
-There is an additional kiosk outlet on the front lawn for takeaways.
 Limited seating is available in the Visitor's Centre and Gardener's Cottage with additional available outside in the gardens, benches are located around the grounds also.
 Please note that all catering facilities are taking contactless payments only.

 Are there toilet facilities available?